dart-lang/site-www/src/null-safety/unsound-null-safety.md

    using the analyzer to identify static errors. <br>
    Eliminate static errors by adding `?`, `!`, `required`, and `late`, as needed.
-   Consider refactoring your code, as needed.

-## Analyzing, testing, and running mixed-version code
+## Analyzing, testing, and running mixed-version programs

 To analyze, test, or run mixed-version code, you need to disable sound null safety.